Influence can be defined as “the capacity to have an effect on the character, development, or behavior of someone or something, or the effect itself.”

 William Faulkner describes the purpose of art as,

 Here, legacy captures the immortality of art.
-It is legacy that puts art in suspended animation.
+It is a legacy that puts art in suspended animation.
 There is no death.
-Legacy lives forever.
+The legacy lives forever.

 Influence, however, fades away.
 Influence may turn into legacy.
 But legacy, however, is not capital, nor the measurement of influence.
 Legacy is rather handed down by a predecessor, and acts as the bulk of work which influence carved it to be.
 Influence can only shape the present, and it’s found in our current zeitgeist obsessed with “social media” and trying to define the non-physical as tangible and controllable capital to spend and to buy.